josephMG/josephMG.github.io/source/_posts/set-godaddy-domain-and-build-hugo-on-gitlab-pages.md

 ![godaddy](godaddy.jpg)

 I set two `A` records point to `35.185.44.232`, two `TXT` records corresponding to `A` and its `TXT` value.
+Note that `TXT` keys are only `@` and `www`.
 I've tried many settings, and only these settings are workable.
-Alternatively, you can use [Cloudflare](https://www.cloudflare.com/) with the whole value gitlab provided.
+Alternatively, you can use [Cloudflare](https://www.cloudflare.com/) with the whole keys and values that gitlab provided.

+That's all.
+Go back to Gitlab pages setting to verify your domain, and then open your website in the browser.

+### Summary

+I use `A` record instead of `CNAME`, and set `@` and `www` as `TXT` records' key.
+Otherwise, I can't verify my domain.
+There are many setting tutorial on the Internet.
+Just find and try it!

 --------
 1. [Gitlab doc](https://docs.gitlab.com/ce/user/project/pages/custom_domains_ssl_tls_certification/index.html)